What Is ESG Investing?

 - Whistleblower schemes

-There is not a standardized approach to the calculation or presentation of different ESG metrics.
-Investors can employ a variety of analytical approaches and data sources to address ESG considerations, including weighting to client interest and potential value.
-Understanding the relative merits and limitations of different metrics can help to form a more complete picture of ESG risks and opportunities.
+Investors can employ a variety of analytical approaches to address ESG considerations.
+Understanding the relative merits and limitations of ESG information and approaches can help to form a more complete picture of ESG risks and opportunities.

 The Operating Model to Enable Sustainable Investing